 If you visit on a Friday you will be privy to the weekly ceremony when John Frum members conduct rituals including raising flags and marching in unison, holding the belief that mimicking these American acts will lead to the delivery of magical cargo such as radios, jeeps, fridges and other manufactured items owned by American visitors during WWII.

 Tanna Island is only a 45min flight from Port Vila and a destination you will not want to miss.
+Check out our flights to and from Vanuatu for more details.

 You can book by calling our tours department in Port Vila on 139 or email us at email@example.com.